Mobile Signing Ceremony (On-Premises Only)

 - Tap a Signature Block to zoom in on it.

-- Draw your signature with your fingertip or a stylus.
+- Draw your signature with your fingertip.
 Repeat this step for all Signature Blocks in all documents.

 - After signing is complete, you will receive an email that will enable you to review and/or download the package's documents.